ansys/allie-flowkit-python/README.md

 ## How It Works

 1. **Function Integration:** External functions are added to this repository and exposed as REST APIs.
-2. **Workflow Execution:** Allie workflows can include functions from Allie PyFlowKit.
+2. **Workflow Execution:** Allie workflows can include functions from Allie FlowKit Python.
-3. **API Calls:** When an Allie workflow includes a function from Allie PyFlowKit, the Allie Agent calls the function via REST API with the required inputs.
+3. **API Calls:** When an Allie workflow includes a function from Allie FlowKit Python, the Allie Agent calls the function via REST API with the required inputs.
-4. **Function Execution:** The function is executed in Allie PyFlowKit, and the output is returned as the body of the REST response.
+4. **Function Execution:** The function is executed in Allie FlowKit Python, and the output is returned as the body of the REST response.

 ## Getting Started